How To Wedge Clay A Beginner’s Guide With A Step By Step Video

 Air bubbles have to be one of the most irritating things to find in your clay when you’re trying to center or throw on the wheel.
 The bigger the air bubbles, the more difficult it becomes.
 Wedging most certainly helps to get rid of them.

-You may have heard air bubbles will cause your piece to explode.
+You may have heard that air bubbles will cause your piece to explode.
 The air bubble itself does not do that.
-It’s the moisture that gets trapped in the air bubble that would cause it to explode.
-For more information on drying your pottery check out my post on How Long Pottery Should Dry Before Firing.
+It’s the moisture trapped in the air bubble that causes it to explode.
+For more information on drying your pottery, check out my post on How Long Pottery Should Dry Before Firing.

 Conclusion

-The Ram’s head and the spiral wedges both wedge the clay in a similar way by mixing the clay in a swirling motion.
+The Ram’s head and the spiral wedges both wedge the clay in a similar way, mixing it in a swirling motion.
 The Ram’s Head Wedge is more popular because it is easier to learn.
-With a little more practice the Spiral Wedge gets easier.
+With a little more practice, the Spiral Wedge gets easier.

-Wheel Wedging is convenient and easy to wedge and the Stack and Slam is by far the easiest method to do.
+Wheel Wedging is convenient and easy to use, and Stack and Slam is by far the easiest method.

 Now that you have some basics on how to wedge, head on over to this article that will help you with learning How To Fix Problems with Centering Clay.
 With a little help and a lot of practice, Centering and Wedging will become second nature.

-If you are just starting out with your new hobby or maybe thinking of a pottery-making career I highly advise you to take some pottery classes.
+If you are just starting out with your new hobby or are considering a career in pottery, I highly recommend taking some pottery classes.
 You will speed up your learning process immensely.
 I explain in this article exactly why it’s important for Every New Potter to Take a Pottery Class.

 Watch The Step by Step YouTube Video below